Best Month To Sell Stocks

 Pros

-- You’ll see potentially greater returns compared to passive investing
+- Potentially higher returns compared to passive investing strategies

-- You can avoid periods of high market volatility
+- Ability to sidestep periods of extreme market volatility

 Cons